#65: Bob Bennett - Matters Of The Heart | The 100 Greatest Albums in Christian Music

 What’s Next

-Tomorrow on The 100 Greatest Albums in Christian Music countdown, we’ll turn the page to #65—stay tuned.
+Tomorrow on The 100 Greatest Albums in Christian Music countdown, we continue with #64 — Phil Keaggy’s early classic, Love Broke Thru (1976), where virtuoso guitar meets devotional poetry.
 Be sure to catch the companion podcast episode of The CCM Professor with Greg Rice, where we connect the dots between these landmark recordings.

 Soli Deo Gloria!